iovation/launchkey-java/examples/cli-example/README.md

         Response when the credentials are invalid:

         ```
-        There was an error executing your command: Invalid Credentials: WL-DEV-P-4-03
+        There was an error executing your command: Invalid Credentials
         ```

         Response when your SDK is not valid:

         ```
-        There was an error executing your command: Invalid Request: WL-DEV-P-4-00
+        There was an error executing your command: Invalid Request
         ```

         Response when White Label Group User is successfully created: